Miami Hurricanes earn No. 6 seed in NCAA Tournament, will play Loyola-Chicago in first round

 “What I’m most proud of is that when we started out the season, the potential was there, but this very young team lacked experience and an understanding of how we were going to have to play at both ends of the court,” coach Jim Larrañaga said.
 “Throughout the year, we made progress.”

-Loyola-Chicago holds a 28-5 record on the season that includes a win over Florida in Gainesville.
+Loyola-Chicago won the Missouri Valley Conference championship in a 65-49 victory over Illinois State to earn an NCAA berth.
+The Rattlers hold a 28-5 record on the season that includes a win over Florida in Gainesville, and they have won 17 of their last 18 games – including 10 straight.

 “They made March Madness just like us, so that is pretty self-explanatory,” Walker said.
 “Especially when you’re playing in March Madness, everyone is good.
 The defensive intensity and the competitive edge is going to be like no other.”